Ujjwal-Jaiswal-UJ/Interactive-Budget-Analyzer/README.md

 Three charts visualize total monthly expenses and income of a year, total income-total expenses-net savings and category-wise spending.

-IncomeUtilization: Percentage of income spent during the selected time frame.
+Income Utilization Rate:Monitor the share of income allocated to expenses during the selected time frame.

 Category-wise Totals: Calculate total expenses by category for any given date range, month, or year.